LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 #   - category2
 ---

-In this post I'm going to try to give an intuitive intro into MCMC methods without getting bogged down in much of the math to show the utility of these methods.
+In this post I'm going to try to give an intuitive intro into the Metropolis-Hastings algorithm without getting bogged down in much of the math to show the utility of this method.

-MCMC is one of the most successful analytical methods that statisticians have ever used and is the bench mark for all future analysis methods that we will explore.
+Metropolis-Hastings (or more truthfully the subsequent MCMC field) is one of the most successful analytical methods that statisticians have ever used and is the bench mark for all future analysis methods that we will explore.
 I am basing this tutorial on various sources such as:
 - 📝 [A Conceptual Introduction to Markov Chain Monte Carlo Methods](https://arxiv.org/abs/1909.12313) - Joshua S. Speagle
 - 🌐 [Markov chain Monte Carlo sampling](https://astrowizici.st/teaching/phs5000/5/) - Andy Casey
 - 🌐 The wikipedia page on this topic is also very good [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)